Federated Credential Management API

 Note: The globalObject is not currently passed onto the [[DiscoverFromExternalSource]](origin, options, sameOriginWithAncestors) algorithm.
 See issue.

-7. If credential is failure, queue a global task on the DOM manipulation task source to throw a new "NetworkError" DOMException.
+3. Queue a global task on the DOM manipulation task source to throw a new "NetworkError" DOMException.

 1. Assert: These steps are running in parallel.